OXID-eSales/testing_library/README.rst

 | ✔   - Works fully with shop and module tests
 | ✘   - Does not work (please use b-1.0 branch for these and earlier versions)
+| -   - OXID eShop v6.x only works in UTF-8 mode

 Installation
 ------------